edgio-docs/edgio-docs/src/guides/performance/rules/conditions.md

         <Callout type="tip">

-          Curl does not encode non-US-ASCII characters.
-If you would like to test this match condition using curl, then you will need to create a mutually exclusive match section (i.e., IF / ELSE IF).
-Each conditional expression within that statement should contain this match condition with the Encoded option set to different values.
+          Curl does not encode non-US-ASCII characters. <!-- If you would like to test this match condition using curl, then you will need to create a mutually exclusive match section (i.e., IF / ELSE IF).
+Each conditional expression within that statement should contain this match condition with the Encoded option set to different values. -->

         </Callout>

 <edgejs>
 **Key information:**

 -   This relative path comparison is performed after {{ PRODUCT }} rewrites or redirects the request.
 Rewrite or redirect a URL through the [URL Rewrite](/guides/performance/rules/features#url-rewrite) and [URL Redirect](/guides/performance/rules/features#url-redirect) features, respectively.
-Use the [Path](#path) to match on the original relative path submitted by the client.
+Use the [Path](#path) match condition to match on the original relative path submitted by the client.
 -   This relative path starts directly after the hostname.
 -   For the purpose of satisfying this condition, query strings in the URL are ignored.
 -   Certain characters require URL encoding.
 Use the percentage symbol to URL encode the following characters: